tanvirseraj/Orange-HRM-Web-Automation/README.md

    • Maven (Build Automation Tool)
    • Apache POI API (Read-Write utilities for Excel - Test Data Handling) SpringToolSuite 4 (Java Editor)
    • Extent Report
-   • Browser - Google Chrome/FF
+   • Browser - Google Chrome

 # Page Object Model
 Page Object Model, also known as POM, is a design pattern in Selenium that creates an object repository for storing all web elements.
 It is useful in reducing code duplication and improves test case maintenance.